Welcome to the Keloid Research Foundation

 Established in 2011 by Dr. Michael H. Tirgan, the KRF is a 501 (C)(3), non for profit medical research and educational organization.
 The mission of KRF is to foster scientific research in keloid disorder and to promote education, advocacy, and service to those who suffer from this disorder.
 Donors can deduct contributions they make to KRF under IRC Section 170.

-Keloid is a benign skin condition which results in excessive growth and formation of tumor like areas in an otherwise healthy skin.
+Keloid is a genetic skin disorder which results in excessive growth and formation of tumor-like areas in an otherwise healthy skin.
 Despite their benign nature, keloids may constitute severe aesthetic as well as functional problems that can negatively impact patients' quality of life.

-Keloid is a very common condition, yet there are no statistics as to its incidence and prevalence, neither in United States, nor elsewhere in the world.
-This disease entity, although very common and although at times very disabling, has not captured interest of the research community.
-Keloid is an area of unmet medical need.
-This disease behaves quite similar to cancer, yet it does not metastasize to tissues outside skin (or may be it does and we simply do not know about it).
+Although a common medical condition, keloid disorder has been neglected by the research community.
+There are no statistics as to its incidence and prevalence, neither in the United States, nor elsewhere in the world.
+This disorder, although quite common and although at times very disabling, has not captured the interest of the research community and remains an area of unmet medical need.
+It behaves quite similar to cancer, yet it does not metastasize to tissues outside skin (or maybe it does and we simply do not know about it).

 KRF was formed to foster scientific research in this disease.
 To accomplish its goals, KRF will raise funds, increase awareness and bolster interest in this disease.
 We will not make any progress in this disease unless we dedicate the same kind of interest, effort and energy that we have dedicated to cancer research.